kstenerud/concise-encoding/ce-structure.md

 A universal identifier.
 This identifier is designed to be unique across all identifiers in the universe.

-Concise encoding version 1 uses [rfc4122 UUIDs](https://tools.ietf.org/html/rfc4122) as the implementation type.
+Concise encoding uses [rfc4122 UUID](https://tools.ietf.org/html/rfc4122) as the univrsal identifier implementation.